id-Software/DOOM-3-BFG/README.md

 ## Modding Support
 * RBDOOM-3-BFG allows mod editing and has many tiny fixes so custom content can be put into mod directories and the engine accepts it like vanilla Doom 3.
 DOOM 3 BFG wasn't designed for actual development or modding support.
 Many things like reading anything outside of the packed resource files was not supported.
 I also fixed many things in the renderer like r_showTris.
 * PNG image support
-* Collada .dae model support in addition to .ase and .lwo for static map models
+* Collada .DAE model support in addition to .ase and .lwo for static map models
+* Wavefront OBJ model support
 * Added back dmap and aas compilers (mapping tools, thanks to Pat Raynor)
 * Added in-engine Flash debugging tools and new console variables.
   These tools help to analyse the id Tech view of Flash and what SWF tags are supported and how they are interpreted by id Tech's own ActionScript 2 interpreter
-	- swf_exportAtlas
+	- postLoadExportFlashAtlas
-	- swf_exportSWF
+    - postLoadExportFlashToSWF
-	- swf_exportJSON
+    - postLoadExportFlashToJSON
 	- swf_show : Draws the bounding box of instanced Flash sprites in red and their names

 * Added Steel Storm 2 Engine render demo fixes